 filenames and file structure information.

-This shows CGI script errors, potentially containing information about operating system
+This shows CGI script errors, potentially containing information about the operating system

 That’s it for today guys.
-I think the article was too much long and sorry due to that i couldn’t include much stuff but i had included all the vital informations.
+I think the article was too long and sorry that I couldn’t include much stuff but I had included all the vital information.
 If you want such awesome tips and tricks then feel free to subscribe to our newsletter and allow notification for our website in browser.
 Comment your thoughts below.
 Feel free to share and support us.
-Byee till next article.
+Bye till the next article.